-Another must have for toddlers is Snacks…toddlers love snacks.
-If you are travelling by plane or by car etc then having snacks on hand can stop the need of your child getting cranky as they are hungry.
+Another must-have travel essential for toddlers is snacks…toddlers love snacks.
+If you are travelling by plane or by car etc then having snacks on hand can stop the need for your child to get cranky as they are hungry.
 It’s always great having a variety of different snacks too if you have space.
 If your child has a food intolerance then make sure you take enough with you in case you cannot find them when you arrive.

 Somewhere to Sit/Relax

 If you are flying and thinking of renting a car then a car seat may come in handy.
 I have had many problems when hiring a car seat abroad.
-I now take car seats with us and check them into the hold.
+I now take car seats with us if we are flying with car seats, and check them into the hold.
 If you didn’t want to check them in you would need to make sure they are airline approved for use within the cabin.

 Let Them Explore

 As they are now toddling about you need eyes in the back of your head (hopefully it’s not just my boys!)
 This means reins can come in handy.
-There are many available; ones that go on their wrist, ones that go on their chest and little backpacks for toddlers with reins attached.
-I actually have the Littlelife Daysack which is the little backpack with reins attached.
-Comes in very handy to keep the youngest safe but enough for him to explore his surroundings.
+There are many available; ones that go on their wrist, ones that go on their chest and little backpack for toddlers with reins attached.
+I actually have the littlelife day sack which is the little backpack with reins attached.
+All these types of toddler reins do come in very handy to keep toddlers safe, but enough for them to explore their surroundings.